Mitchell-kw-Lee/traccar-client-ios/README.md

 ## Overview

+Free open source GPS Tracking application.

-Traccar Client is an iOS GPS tracking application.
-It can work with Traccar open source server software.
+This Traccar Client is an iOS GPS tracking application which forked from lazy original(Based on 5.16).

+It can be worked with any of your HTTP/HTTP based own WAS or Web Server(All data being sent as GET method).

 ## Build